dvanarkel/Clyde/README.md

 ## Roadmap ##

 ### v0.1
-- [ ] get `Build` functioning (as well as Build & Run and Run)
+- [ ] get `Run` functioning (as well as Build & Run)
-- [ ] figure out if code signing required
+- [x] figure out if code signing required
+- [x] get `Build` functioning
 - [x] cleanup Project menu
 - [x] upload to github
 - [x] fix hardcoding to Clean installation
 - [x] aborts when trying to open file it can't find
 - [x] do something about writing debug logs to hardcoded location
 - [x] don't die when reading invalid project file
+- [x] weird line wrapping on new files
+- [x] cascade windows when opening
+- [x] add line numbers
+- [ ] paste styled text as plain
+- [ ] jump to line... (should be easy with added NSTextView++)
+- [ ] override shouldRunSavePanelWithAccessoryView to return NO (https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/DocBasedAppProgrammingGuideForOSX/AdvancedTopics/AdvancedTopics.html)

 ### v0.2
 - [ ] update project window after build
+- [ ] error, message and type windows for build output
+- [ ] save all before Build
 - [ ] New should allow you to choose prj/dcl/icl/txt
-- [ ] error, message and type windows for build output
 - [ ] after first save it appears later edit's do not immediately mark file as dirty
-- [ ] save all before Build
 - [ ] shift-doubleclick doesn't have desired effect in project window (should open definition module)
+- [ ] column sizes & resizing in project window
+- [ ] edit project options

 ### Unplanned